Skip the Car, Plane or Bus. Plan Your Trip to Boston by Train.

 Providence to Boston

-Arrive in the heart of Boston in under an hour and avoid expensive downtown parking fees by riding the Acela Express or Northeast Regional train.
+Arrive in the heart of Boston in under an hour and avoid expensive downtown parking fees by riding the Acela or Northeast Regional train.

 Albany to Boston